Muterra/doc-golix/readme.md

 Yelp's reviews will then seamlessly integrate with anyone who follows their review API.
 If I, a business owner, wanted to integrate a "Post a Yelp review!" form on my website, I would be trivially capable of doing so.

-From a user's perspective, I log in once to my Muse-enabled browser.
-From there, I can participate in any Muse-enabled service, **while maintaining explicit and exclusive control over my privacy.** I no longer need to authenticate to Yelp; if I'd like to post or rate a review, I simply do it.
-From the moment I start using Muse to the moment I log out, I have a single coherent identity experience.
+From a user's perspective, I log in once to my Golix-enabled browser.
+From there, I can participate in any Golix-enabled service, **while maintaining explicit and exclusive control over my privacy.** I no longer need to authenticate to Yelp; if I'd like to post or rate a review, I simply do it.
+From the moment I start using Golix to the moment I log out, I have a single coherent identity experience.

-# What does Muse do differently?
+# What does Golix do differently?

-Muse is an overlay network standard that encrypts everything *not just from device to device*, but from entity to entity.
+Golix is an overlay network standard that encrypts everything *not just from device to device*, but from entity to entity.
 That is to say, authentication is performed not based upon IP address, network location, or session cookie, but by possession of private keys.
 If you possess the private keys for an entity-agent's identity, you can always receive encrypted content as that identity, and if you do not, you cannot.
 Physical network topology is wholly ignored.

 More concretely, and using TCP/IP as an example, most existing transports are *network-oriented*: